auth0/docs/articles/support/tickets.md

 # Opening and Managing Tickets in Support Center

 With [Support Center](https://support.auth0.com), you can create various tickets for questions or issues you may be experiencing.
-You need to be a full dashboard administrator to access Support Center, appliance customers can create a cloud account.
+You need to be a full dashboard administrator to access Support Center.

+Existing Auth0 Appliance customers should create a new Auth0 cloud account to be able to login to Support Center (this account can also be used for dev/test purposes at no cost under your subscription).
+Request that account be associated with your existing subscription via your Customer Success Manager or Sales Executive.

 ## Opening a New Ticket